 ~Louise DeSalvo, Writing as a Way of Healing, p.
 6

-I’ve asked my clients what’s most often on their minds when they wake up worrying in the middle of the night.
-They name a number of things.
-Which one concern do you think just about every one of them names?
+I recently asked my clients what’s most often on their minds when they wake up worrying about something in the middle of the night.
+Which one concern do you think just about every one of them named?

 Health.
 I worry about my own health.
 Or the health of someone I care about.